-If you are like me, you will by this time either be very excited by all these possibilities for spiritual growth or you will feel overwhelmed.
+If you are like me, you will by this time either be very excited by all these possibilities for spiritual growth or you will feel overwhehmed.
 I am typically tempted to think that I must do everything, all at once!
 But this is humanly impossible, unless you are a monk or solitary who has intentionally devoted your entire life to the practice of spiritual disciplines.
 As people who live in a world of families and work commitments, we must choose what seems most central and what is genuinely feasible for us.
 How do we go about making such choices, especially if they all seem good?

 The first thing to do is pay close attention to what you feel most attracted to.
 Go back over the chapter headings in this book.
 Look at the "Invitations to Explore" sections in chapters 2, 3, 5, and 6 and the practical suggestions in each chapter.
 Are there certain suggestions you feel especially drawn to?
 Is there anything that seems to "have your name on it"?
-Write down what comes to mind.
+Write down what comes to any comes to a second or the second of the sec